RDTiel/Tiel-Lilygo-SlimeVR-Tracker/README.md

    For more stable chest trackers

 ## 3d Printing
-1. Buckles and Cases both Main and Extension can be printed at these settings
+1. Buckles and Cases both Main and Extension can be printed at these settings for 0.4mm nozzle

    Line width: 0.6

    Layer height: 0.32

 3. The switch should be printed at this setting